verilator/verilator/docs/guide/warnings.rst

    Error that a construct might be legal according to IEEE but is not currently supported by Verilator.

+   A typical workaround is to recode the construct into a simpler and more common alternative language construct.

+   Alternatively, check if the construct is supported by other tools, and if so please consider submitting a github pull request against the Verilator sources to implement the missing unsupported feature.

-   This error may be ignored with :vlopt:`--bbox-unsup`, however this will make the design simulate incorrectly; see the details under :vlopt:`--bbox-unsup`.
+   This error may be ignored with :vlopt:`--bbox-unsup`, however this will make the design simulate incorrectly and is only intended for lint usage; see the details under :vlopt:`--bbox-unsup`.

 .. option:: UNUSED